 East West, Fall 2015:

 Inspired by the Colonial era when steamer trunks were used to transport items for the home after traveling to exotic places--wares like spices, plates, silver, baskets, and hemp rope are celebrated.
 Asian-influences infuses the collection but also elements of Americana with a continuation of a love for the natural world.
 The color palette is moody with pops of color like cerulean, sky, indigo, grey, cafe, black, wheat, oxblood and splashes of vibrant citrine.

 Tapping into a love of fashion, history and France, the duo created over 10 patterns combining modern designs from Susan's fashion dress collections as a background then infused with details from 19th century iconic fashion illustrations.

 Five vibrant colored patterns channeling fruit and vegetable toiles with one modern geometric pattern.
 Designed for the 2015 annual Lenox Hill Neighborhood House Tabletop gala's black-tie dinner fete in the historic Cipriani ballroom in Grand Central Station.
 The table donned this stand-out vibrant lavender and blue toile, and the collection was born from there.

 METAMORPHOSIS, SUMMER 2015:

-Wielding a playfulness and sense of humor, this collection is enamored with and inspired by bugs, animals and the natural world.
-A detailed butterfly toile, Flutter, started the collection on the way.
+Wielding a playfulness and sense of humor, this five pattern collection is enamored with and inspired by critters, bugs, animals and the natural world.
+A detailed butterfly toile, Flutter, started the collection.
 Stick bug came next, along with fun geometric patterns channeling faux animal motifs such as -- croc, chics and netting, and working seamlessly together.
-Five patterns in total with an emphasis on combining more traditional patterns with fun, unexpected geometric patterns.